railsuser2014/openobject-doc-book-en/source/book/2/2_4a_CRM/index.rst

    *Selecting the CRM functionality to install.*

-.. tip:: *Point* The CRM configuration module
+.. note:: The CRM configuration module

     The pre-configuration of the management of customer relations to generate prospects, opportunities, and phone calls isn't supplied by the ``crm`` module itself but by the ``crm_configuration`` module.

 If you install the modules separately don't forget to install the ``crm_configuration`` module.
 The ``crm`` module just contains the generic case management system.

-Open ERP suggests that you select from preconfigured functions for CRM:
+Open ERP proposes that you select from preconfigured functions for CRM:

 * managing a prospects database,